Top Small Business Grants in Arizona

 The Takeaway

-There are many grants available for small businesses in Arizona, ranging from state and local governments to private sources.
+There are many grants available for small businesses in Arizona, ranging from state and local government options to possibilities from private sources.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.